top of page

 Dimensional Memorandum reframes physics as a fully geometric system where perception, particles, forces, and time itself emerge from structured coherence transitions between dimensions.

-The 3D world is a thin cross-section of a vast 5D coherence lattice—a flickering sequence of stabilized information frames projected into our awareness at Planck resolution.
+The 3D world is a cross-section of a vast 5D coherence lattice—a flickering sequence of stabilized information frames projected into our awareness at Planck resolution.
 Everything we observe is merely a face of a deeper structure.

 In 3D, faces are 2D surfaces → particles appear on flat detectors.
 In 4D, faces are 3D volumes → wavefunctions spread volumetrically.
 In 5D, faces are 4D hypervolumes → entangled states sharing space and time in full coherence.